telerik/kendo-ui-core/docs/controls/data-management/grid/editing.md

 The custom CheckBox editor will allow unifying the look of the Grid editors by applying additional styles to the CheckBox based on the used CSS theme.

-The example below demonstrates how to use Kendo UI styled CheckBox editor for Boolean columns.
+The following example demonstrates how to use Kendo UI styled CheckBox editor for Boolean columns.

 ###### Example